HunterXProgrammer/Tasker-mdtest-v4/VARIABLES.md

 It contains a detailed list of variables that is populated when a WhatsApp message of the corresponding TYPE is received

-Based on these vairables, you can setup your own Tasks that would analyze the messages and send back automated replies.
+Based on these variables, you can setup your own Tasks that would analyze the messages and send back automated replies.

 # List Of Tasker Variables
 These variables are populated whenever a WhatApp message of the corresponding type is received.